saanvigarg11/cryptonite_taskphase_saanvi/Practicing_Piping.md

 pwn.college{I7d3VytLaOmq1ARNP-wpLJuj_Fy.dlTM4QDLyIzN0czW}
 ```

+Difference observed between `>` and `|` operator:
+**|** connects two commands, and allows them to work simultaneously, by sending output from one command as input for another.
+**>** redirects output to another file and doesn't display it in the terminal, storing it for later usage.

 ### 8. Grepping errors
 Since the `|` operator can only transfer the standard output of a command, we cannot use it to tranfer standard errors.
-So here we make use of &> operator which redirects a file descriptor to another file descriptor.
+So here we make use of `&>` operator which redirects a file descriptor to another file descriptor.
 Its done in 2 steps:
 1. we redirect standard error to standard output (`2>& 1`)
 2. pipe the now-combined stderr and stdout as normal (`|`)
 ```